rasundsbak/rtd-tutorial/docs/source/28_problem_solving.rst

 code view 2::

   # reset the main to match the main
   # local changes will be removed
+  # use only if you have backup on the changes you want to keep
-  git reset --hard
+  git reset --hard origin/main

 code view 3::